IconicGIT/Easing-and-Splines-for-UI-Animations/README.md

 ## Description

-This program shows 3 examples of how Easing can be applied in many areas of a project in order to give life to movements and actions and enhance UX.
+This program shows 3 examples of how Easing can be applied in many areas of a project in order to give life to movements and actions and overall enhance UX.

 ## Key Features